 Objects placed on newborns’ palms will be grasped by newborns.
 They tend to close their fingers on these objects and sometimes their grasps are so strong that they can be momentarily raised from supine position through this reflex.
 Palmar grasp reflex disappears between six weeks to three months.

 6. Walk-in-Place Reflex

 If newborns are held in a vertical position with their feet touching a hard solid surface, newborns will take few, alternating steps.
-This can last until three months of age, the time where they start to bear a good portion of their weight without being hindered by this reflex.
+This can last until three months of age, the time when they start to bear a good portion of their weight without being hindered by this reflex.

-An almost similar reflex to this is called placing reflex.
+An almost similar reflex to this is called the placing reflex.
 However, the major difference lies in the manner of eliciting it.
 The anterior surface of the newborn’s lower leg is made to touch the edge of a bassinet or a table.
-Then, the newborn makes few lifting motions as if to step onto the table.
+Then, the newborn makes a few lifting motions as if to step onto the table.